Siad Barre: Early years

 Mohamed Siad Barre was born at a time when birth records were unknown in Somalia.
-Speculations have been cast upon his exact birth year ranging from 1910 to 1921; nevertheless, it is generally agreed that he was born to pastoral parents circa 1910.
-His unofficial birthplace is said to be in Las Ga'al, which is a district of the El-Gab region, presently known as Shilavo (Shilabo) in the Somali Ogaden Region of Ethiopia.
+Speculations have been cast upon his exact birth year ranging from 1909 to 1921; nevertheless, it is generally agreed that he was born to pastoral parents.
+His unofficial birthplace is said to be in Las Ga'al, which is a district of the El-Gab region, presently known as Shilabo in the Ogaden Region of Ethiopia.
 His official birthplace is recorded to be the city of Garbahare, which is a part of the provincial capital of the Gedo region of Somalia.
-Mohammed was born into the Marehan subclan of the greater Darod clan.
+Mohammed was born to a Marehan father and Ogaden mother of the greater Darod clan.
 The colonial powers prevented ethnic Somalis born outside the two protectorates (Italian and British) from conscribing into their respective territorial forces.
-By concealing his unofficial birthplace like many others, it enabled him to be eligible for the Somali police force and military.
-Barre’s father and brother died when he was ten years old as a result of a raid by the Habr Yunis in the early 20th century, and this event is posited by some scholars to have deeply affected him.
+By concealing his unofficial birthplace like many others, it enabled him to be eligible for the Italian colonial police force and military in Somalia.

-The Middle East monthly in their March 1991 issue stated:
+Barre's father and brother died when he was ten years old as a result of a raid by the Habr Yunis in the early 20th century, and this event is posited by some scholars to have deeply affected him.

-Barre came from a humble background, deeply rooted in the Marehan sub-clan of the Darod.
+The Middle East monthly in their March 1991 issue stated:Barre came from a humble background, deeply rooted in the Marehan sub-clan of the Darod.
 He had seen his father killed by Isaqs and the impression never left him.
 His clan straddled the British and Italian segments of Somalia, forming a minority in each.
 He was worried that the country could split in two and in either case, his clan, as a minority, would be shut out of power.
 He became an inspector of police and later went to Italy to attend a military academy.
 On his return, he rose through the ranks quickly to become Commander.

 Author Mohamed Diiriye in his book Culture and Customs of Somalia, writes: